harshmangalam/freshBlog/blog/Image-upload-using-SolidJS-and-Cloudinary.md

 request and when image successfully uploaded it revoke blob url and show image from cloudinary url.

-`handleUploadProgess()` function track uploaded chunk of image data.
+`handleUploadProgress()` function track uploaded chunk of image data.

 `handleCancelUpload()` function cancel axios request.